Overview

 What to See & Do

-- Interpretive Exhibits – The Newry & Mourne Museum at Bagenal’s Castle hosts a permanent exhibition on the Gap of the North.
-Interactive displays cover the military history, the geology of the Slieve Gullion ring dyke and the cultural significance of the corridor.
-Audio guides and a hearing‑loop system are available.
+- Museum Context – For a deeper dive into the pass’s military and cultural history, the Newry & Mourne Museum at Bagenal’s Castle hosts a permanent exhibition on the Gap of the North.
+Displays cover the 16th and 17th-century conflicts, the geology of the Slieve Gullion ring dyke, and the corridor’s role in shaping local identity.
+Audio guides and a hearing-loop system are available on-site.

 Practical Information